Oregon Brewers Festival

 Know Before You Go

-The large Oregon Brewers Festival (OBF) will not happen in 2024.
-However, in June, OBF is teaming up with the Portland Rose Festival for an Oregon Brewers Festival (OBF) Tap Takeover event during the Rose Festival CityFair.
+Since 2023, the Oregon Brewers Festival (OBF) has pivoted from a standalone event to a successful partnership with the Portland Rose Festival for an Oregon Brewers Festival (OBF) Tap Takeover event during the Rose Festival CityFair.

 When the Oregon Brewers Festival first started in 1988, the very idea of craft beer was exotic.